Updated: Jul 6, 2021

 If you want to enter organized events such as regularity – this is where multiple cars lap at the same time but rather than race each other you must try to consistently hit a lap time that you nominate before taking to the track, the most consistent driver wins the event – or Hill climb, these are short up hill time trial events, then you will need to obtain a Level 2 Speed license from Motorsport Australia.

-A Level 2 Speed License can be obtained by simply creating a user account on the Motorsport Australia website and applying for one, the cost of a L2S license is $143 however before you can apply you must join a car club.
-If you join the Australian Racing Drivers Club (ARDC) you can join as an enthusiast for $95 or a competitor for $145, if you are going to race you will need to join as a competitor.
-Another cheaper option is something like the Bathurst Light Car Club where membership is $55 per year.
+A Level 2 Speed License can be obtained by simply creating a user account on the Motorsport Australia website and applying for one, the cost of a L2S license is $130 however before you can apply you must join a car club.
+You can join the Formula Vee Association of NSW who are an affiliated Motorsport Australia car club, annual membership is $100.
+Other car clubs include the likes of the Australian Racing Drivers Club (ARDC).

 If you are doing a timed event then you will also need a timing device, these are called a Dorian Timer and consists of a transmitter fitted to your car, these can be hired at most events but you can also buy these new for around $400 or you may pick one up on the second hand market.
 Once you have this you are set to enter regularity and hill climb events.